Lee Adams

-Lee Richard Adams (born August 14, 1924) is an American lyricist best known for his musical theatre collaboration with Charles Strouse.
+Lee Richard Adams (born Leopold Richard Adams, August 14, 1924) is an American lyricist best known for his musical theatre collaboration with Charles Strouse.

 Biography

-Born in Mansfield, Ohio, Adams is the son of Dr. Leopold Adams, originally of Stamford, Connecticut and Florence Ellis (originally Elishack) Adams, originally of Racine, Wisconsin.
+Lee Adams was born in Mansfield, Ohio, on August 14, 1924.
+He is the son of Dr. Leopold Adams, originally of Stamford, Connecticut, and Florence Ellis (originally Elishack) Adams, originally of Racine, Wisconsin.
 His family is Jewish.
 He is a graduate of Mansfield Senior High School.
 He received his Bachelor of Arts degree from Ohio State University and a Master's from Columbia University.
-While attending Ohio State University he was a brother of the Nu chapter of the Zeta Beta Tau fraternity.
+While attending Ohio State, he was a brother of the Nu chapter of the Zeta Beta Tau fraternity.
 He worked as a journalist for newspaper and magazines.
-He met Charles Strouse in 1949 and they initially wrote for summer-time revues.
+He met Charles Strouse in 1949, and they initially wrote for summer-time revues.

 Adams won Tony Awards in 1961 for Bye Bye Birdie, the first Broadway musical he wrote with Strouse, and in 1970 for Applause and was nominated for a Tony Award in 1965 for Golden Boy.
 In addition, he wrote the lyrics for All American, It's a Bird...It's a Plane...It's Superman, Bring Back Birdie, and A Broadway Musical, and the book and lyrics for Ain't Broadway Grand.
 Additionally, Strouse and Adams co-wrote "Those Were the Days", the opening theme to the TV situation comedy All in the Family.
 Adams was inducted into the Songwriters Hall of Fame in 1989.

-Adams and his wife, Dr. Kelly Wood Adams, have lived in Briarcliff Manor, New York since 2007.
+Adams has been married to his wife, Dr. Kelly Wood Adams, since September 1980.
+They have lived in Briarcliff Manor, New York since 2007.
 He has two daughters and three grandchildren.
+He turned 100 in August 2024.

-Non-musical writing
+Nonmusical writing

 In addition to his work with lyrics, Adams "had a lifelong fascination with words," which led to his being an editor for the Sunday newspaper magazine supplement This Week and a member of the staff of Pageant magazine.